bslatkin/pyconnl24/README.md

     - what is a closure
     - what is a bound method
     - simulating objects with closures
+    - object oriented features in python are all a way to reduce boiler plate and repetitive code
+    - how do you implement isinstance?
 - part 3: how do multi-methods work?